 5 Reasons Why You Should Use Personality Assessment in Recruitment

-Having a well written CV and seeming confident in a face-to-face interview isn’t enough to get a job anymore.
+Having a well-written CV and seeming confident in a face-to-face interview isn’t enough to get a job anymore.
 The high costs of bad hires and high turnover rates have made it clear for companies that they need to hire better.
+In fact, it is estimated that up to 75% of all hiring decisions result in a mis-hire.
+In most cases, making a wrong hiring decision can cost a company up to roughly 3.5 x the employee’s annual salary which clearly has a negative impact on business.

-Finding the most suitable candidate for a specific position requires companies to innovate in the way they screen, assess and select candidates so they can drive an evidence-base recruitment.
+Therefore, organisations need to run evidence-based talent acquisition.
+Finding the most suitable candidate for a specific position requires companies to innovate in the way they screen, assess and select candidates so they can hire the right candidate for the job.

-Personality is a scientifically-proven predictor of job performance and assessing a candidate’s behavioural tendencies in a work environment allows recruiters to understand if a candidate will, in fact, be a top performer and if he will fit the culture of the company.
+Personality is a scientifically-proven predictor of job performance and assessing the candidates' behavioural tendencies in a work environment allows recruiters to understand whether they will, in fact, be top performers and whether they'll the culture of the company.

 Here are 5 reasons you should use personality assessment to improve your recruitment: